My Approach to Helping

 Important Factors for Choosing a Therapist

 The most important factor for therapy being successful is that you like your therapist and you have a good rapport.
 Since I love working with women that are insightful, wise and intuitive, we usually can tell over the phone if it's a good fit or not.
-However, you may need to visit the office, meet your therapist face to face and then decide.
 I encourage you to call a few people and see who you click with.

 Why Going to Therapy Does Not Mean You are Weak or Flawed